-- A command in the event definition section of the command file.
+- A command (commands time, dep_, lat or long) in the event definition section of the command file.

-- A value taken from the HDF file of a previous run.
-Depending on the type of relocation this may be a file named .hdf, .hdf_cal or .hdf_dcal.
+- A value taken from the ~.hdf file of a previous run (command rhdf).
+Depending on the type of relocation this may be a file named ~.hdf, ~.hdf_cal or ~.hdf_dcal.

-- A command in the first section of a command file (before any events are defined) that will therefore apply to all events unless specifically over-ridden.
+- A command (usually depc, but in principle, time, lat or long) in the first section of a command file (before any events are defined) that will therefore apply to all events unless specifically over-ridden.

-- The value from the preferred hypocenter of the input data file.
+- The preferred hypocenter of the input data file.